robtweed/mgweb-server/IRIS.md

 Make sure you add that forward-slash (/) at the end of the URL.
 You should now see the RealWorld Conduit UI appearing and you're ready to run the application.
 Of course, the back-end handlers for the Conduit REST APIs are all running on your IRIS server, which is also storing the data on Users, Articles and Comments.

 Try signing up as a new user, and then add one or more posts.
 Then you can add comments, amend your posts, create new users who can follow each other and/or favourite each other's articles.

+## Stopping and Restarting the IRIS Container

+Provided you've set up and started the Container to persist the IRIS database files, on a host directory, there's very little you need to do if you stop and restart the Container.
+All the routing Globals and routines you installed for *mg_web*, *mgsi* will re-appear from the files on the mapped host directory.
+If you'd installed the Conduit back-end handler routines, they'll be there also.

+The only thing you need to do is to restart the *mgsi* "superserver".
+There's a couple of ways you can do that.
+If you've mapped the *~/mgweb* folder into the IRIS Container, and if it still contains the cloned copy of the *mgweb-server* repository, then you can simply do this:

+- Shell into the IRIS container:

+        docker exec -it my-iris bash

+- Run the following ObjectScript script file:

+        irisowner@97b51053bfc8:~$ iris session IRIS < mgweb/mgweb-server/isc/start.txt

+Alternatively, you can simply do this:

+- start an IRIS terminal process:

+        docker exec -it my-iris iris session IRIS

+        Node: 8a6940088a16, Instance: IRIS
+        USER>

+Then type:

+        USER> d start^%zmgsi(0)

+and then exit the IRIS terminal session:

+        USER> h

+Your IRIS Container is now ready again for use with your *mg_web Server Appliance*.